iblai/ibl-edx-third-party-auth-app/README.md

 To create new users in KeyCloak:
 - Select `Users` on the left
 - Fill out the appropriate information - specifically username and email at a minimum
-- Optionally check `Email Verified` if you don't want to require the user to verify their email
 - Save the user

 ### Finding Links and Information